gael37/issue-tracker/README.md

 -Creating, updating, deleting, assigning issues

--Viewing stats of issue handling
+-Viewing stats on issues handling

 ## This project was built using the following technologies: